na-code/na-site/index.markdown

 layout: home
 ---

 I truly believe that training happens all along the life and not only at Uni.
 And, this is the reason why I am building this website.

-It aims to summarize and keep track all all interesting readings, newsletters, websites ... that I think are truly useful to accompany the professional work life.
+This website aims at organising knowledge acquired through reading, newsletter, webistes ... for easy access later on with part of my own interpretation and understand - if you disagree and if you want to further discuss, please, dont hesitate to [get in touch](na-site/pages/contact.html).